-The TSB41LV06A normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
+The TSB41LV04A normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
 The LLC is allowed to drive these buses only after the LLC has been granted permission to do so by the PHY.

-There are four operations that may occur on the PHY-LLC interface: link service request, status transfer, data transmit, and data receive.
+Four operations may occur on the PHY-LLC interface: link service request, status transfer, data transmit, and data receive.
 The LLC issues a service request to read or write a PHY register, to request the PHY to gain control of the serial-bus in order to transmit a packet, or to control arbitration acceleration.